 then the conclusion of \Cref{thm:main_delay} holds, with the logarithmic delay for $r\geq3$ and an algebraic delay of the order $O(t^{(3-r)/(1+r)})$ for $1<r<3$.
 These non-linearities are not purely mathematical curiosities: they are regularly used in biology and are known as Gompertz models, see~\cite{dennis2006estimating} and the vast body of literature around it.
 The statement and proof of this result are contained in \Cref{sec:local_equation}.

 Let us mention a few related works.
-The model~\eqref{eq:nonlocal} considered here~ was first introduced by Britton~\cite{Britton} and has a quite involved history, see the introduction of~\cite{BNPR} for a brief overview.
+The model~\eqref{eq:nonlocal} considered here was first introduced by Britton~\cite{Britton} and has a quite involved history, see the introduction of~\cite{BNPR} for a brief overview.
 The non-local term $\phi \star u$ has different effects depending on whether one is studying the behavior of~$u$ behind the front or at the front.
 Behind the front, there is a possible Turing instability of the steady state of the local Fisher-KPP equation $u \equiv 1$, which complicates the behavior.
 For example, wave trains have been constructed by Faye and Holzer~\cite{FayeHolzer} and, in a related setting, in~\cite{NadinRossiRyzhikPerthame}.
 Such wave trains have also been observed numerically by Genieys, Volpert, and Auger in~\cite{GenieysVolpertAuger}.
 As a result, without finer assumptions on $\phi$, one cannot hope for a stronger result than the lower bounds in \Cref{thm:main_delay}.
 As far as the behavior at the front is concerned, the main result in this direction is that traveling waves of speed $c=2$ exist~\cite{FangZhao, Gourley} and solutions to the Cauchy problem with compact initial data or which satisfy~\eqref{eq:u_0} propagate with speed $c(t)=2 + o(1)$~as~$t\to+\infty$~\cite{HamelRyzhik}.
-While in the final stages of preparing this paper, we learned of a very recent probabilistic study of the delay term by Penington~\cite{Penington}.
-In our notation, she obtains the log delay up to an error term $O(\log\log(t))$, when $r>3$, and an algebraic delay $t^{(3-r)/(1+r) \pm \epsilon}$ for any $\epsilon>0$ when $r \in (1,3)$.
-Since her work is probabilistic, the approaches are quite different from one another.